 Cerner Command Language (CCL) is a full-featured programming language patterned after Structured Query Language (SQL).
 In the mid 1900's the name was changed to Discern Explorer, but CCL continues to be referenced throughout Cerner Millennium.
 The names are interchangeable, but for the remainder of this book I will be using CCL.

 All Cerner Millennium applications use CCL to select from, insert into, update into, and delete data from the Millennium database.
-Any time you are looking at information in a front-end Millennium solution (e.g. PowerChart, PHA Med Manager, or Order result Viewer), CCL was used to initially write that information to the database and used to display what you are seeing in the application.
+CCL is used to initially write all of the information you see in any front-end Millennium solution (e.g. PowerChart, PHA Med Manager, or Order Result Viewer) to the database and display what you are seeing in the application.
 Since every Cerner Millennium solution uses CCL to read and write from the database, you can use CCL in an endless number of ways to do the same thing.

-Cerner provides an application called DiscernVisualDeveloper.exe (DVDev) that allows you to create and execute ad-hoc queries, fully fledged programs and reports.
+Cerner provides a front-end integrated development environment (IDE) called DiscernVisualDeveloper.exe (DVDev) that allows you to create and execute ad-hoc queries, fully-fledged programs and reports.
+DVDev can also be used to create and edit source code.

-Cerner also has a CCL utility that can be run from the back-end that we will be discussing in depth, and there are a number of third party programs designed to help writing CCL easier.

-DVDev is a front-end integrated development environment (IDE) that can be used to create and edit source code.
 It combines text editor functionality with Cerner's data dictionary and efficiency tools.
-It allows you to do table and code set lookups, review fields that exist on tables, build prompts, forms and layouts for reports, and many other things.
+It allows you to lookup tables and code sets, review fields that exist on tables, build prompts, forms and layouts for reports, and much more.

+Cerner also has a CCL utility that can be run from the back-end that we will be discussing in depth, and there are a number of third party programs designed to help make writing CCL easier.

 Compiled CCL programs are stored in the Discern Explorer Object Library, known as the dic.dat.
-These programs can be executed in a number of ways.
-They can be executed from Millennium applications, through a DVDev session automatically scheduled in OpsViewScheduler.exe, executed by Discern Explorer Rules, executed as mPages from PowerChart or as an API through MillenniumObjects.
+These programs can be executed from Millennium applications, through a DVDev session automatically scheduled in OpsViewScheduler.exe, by Discern Explorer Rules, as mPages from PowerChart or as an API through MillenniumObjects.

 How to use this book

 Every chapter in this book contains a lot of code.
-I believe reading code and more importantly writing code are indispensable parts of understanding how to program.
 Do not just glance over the examples - write them out and digest them.
 Do not simply read them.
 This will likely be slow at first, but you will quickly get the hang of it.
 The same goes for the exercises.
 Don't skip over them and don't assume you understand them until you write a working solution.
 If you happen to get stuck, review the answer in the back of the book and try again.

-I believe that in many cases examples explain concepts better than words.
+In many cases, examples explain concepts better than words.
 If you skip over the examples, you will miss a lot of information.

 Unless you already have a very solid understanding of a particular topic, don't skip any sections.
 Each section in the book builds upon the previous one.
-The entire book is a story that will teach you all of the important concepts you will need to know.
-To understand many concepts, you need to understand preceding information.
+The entire book is a story that will teach you all of the important concepts you will need to know, and to understand many concepts, you need to understand preceding information.
 Skipping a section will deprive you of the necessary understanding.

-All of the code within the book is stored on my Github repository.
+All of the code within this book, along with 100’s of other real-life examples, is stored on my Github repository.

 <information on how to access it>